pauljrodriguezcs/rshell/README.md

   issues.
 - If segmentation fault were to occur during first run, disable `get_them_dets()` in main.cpp and enable `$`.
 This is due to `getlogin()` and `gethostname()` functions not working properly in certain environments.
+Should work in hammer server.